JuliaParallel/Dagger.jl/docs/src/dtable.md

 ## `mapreduce` usage

-The operation `mapreduce` is especially helpful when using `OnlineStats`.
+The operation `mapreduce` is helpful in fully utilizing `OnlineStats`.
-It lets you transform a row to the format you need right before applying the reduce function.
+It lets you transform a row to the required format before applying the reduce function.
-In consequence a lot of memory usage is saved due to the lack of an intermediate `map` step that allocates a full column.
+In consequence a lot of memory usage should be saved due to the lack of an intermediate `map` step that allocates a full column.

 ```julia
 julia> using Dagger, OnlineStats